 Our refund policy is to return payment within two weeks of the beginning of classes.

+Are there any live components to this course?
 How can you help me stay engaged and complete the course at a distance?

 Number 1.
 A pass, fail system for classes.
 If you are unable to demonstrate your engagement with the course materials and homework tasks, you are unable to move on to the next set of classes.